History > World War I

 Regardless, most Americans did not differentiate between Germans who had immigrated directly from Germany and the Volga Germans who had only a distant connection to their ancestral homeland.

 The Volga Germans stayed within their community as much as possible during the war years.
-They wanted the outside world to understand and accept them as ethnic Germans who had lived in Russia and were now loyal citizens of the United States, One of their own, Jacob Volz, Jr., had been recently been awarded the Medal of Honor based on his actions during the Moro Rebellion in the Philippines in 1911.
+They wanted the outside world to understand and accept them as ethnic Germans who had lived in Russia and were now loyal citizens of the United States.
+One of their own, Jacob Volz, Jr., had been recently awarded the Medal of Honor based on his actions during the Moro Rebellion in the Philippines in 1911.

 Regardless, most Americans did not differentiate between Germans who had immigrated directly from Germany and the Volga Germans who had only a distant connection to their ancestral homeland.

 The Volga Germans stayed within their community as much as possible during the war years.
-They wanted the outside world to understand and accept them as ethnic Germans who had lived in Russia and were now loyal citizens of the United States, One of their own, Jacob Volz, Jr., had been recently been awarded the Medal of Honor based on his actions during the Moro Rebellion in the Philippines in 1911.
+They wanted the outside world to understand and accept them as ethnic Germans who had lived in Russia and were now loyal citizens of the United States.
+One of their own, Jacob Volz, Jr., had been recently awarded the Medal of Honor based on his actions during the Moro Rebellion in the Philippines in 1911.

 Newspaper columnist Karl Klooster wrote about the dilemma faced by Portland's Volga German community in a 1987 Round the Roses column: